 The washing machine valve is the part that links the two water hoses to the machine.
 Yet, it maintains the flow of both cold and hot water.
 This inlet valve is found on the back of your washing machine.
 Yet, it controls the entry of water into your washing machine.
-In other words, this valve act as the kind of gatekeeper.
+In other words, this valve acts as a kind of gatekeeper.
 It allows water to flow into a tube when it receives specific electrical signals from the washer.
-As this valve act as a gate, it remains in a close position.
-When you initiate the wash cycle, the machine sends a signal to the solenoid to maintain the unique gate.
+As this valve acts as a gate, it remains in a closed position.

 The solenoid activates the gate to open to pass the water into the machine.
 Washing machine valves intended for fast disconnection of water supply.
 It reduces damage during leakage and difficulties for the more specific plumbing work.
 The more suitable handle intends to decrease space.
 It permits washing machines to fit under kitchen counters.
 The valve can use different devices with water taken care of, like dishwashers.

-How does the Washing Machine Inlet Valve Works?
+How does the Washing Machine Inlet Valve Work?

 Standard Size: The typical sizes from;